rimeinn/.github/profile/README.md

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

 Here at **RimeInn**, we do **Rime Innovation**.
-We explore and experiment, search and research, and advance the state-of-the-art in typing technologies for a variety of human languages, with a particular focus on the [Rime](https://github.com/rime) engine and [CJK](https://en.wikipedia.org/wiki/CJK_characters) languages.
+We explore and experiment, search and research, and advance the state-of-the-art in typing technologies for a variety of human languages, with a particular focus on the [Rime](https://rime.im/) engine and [CJK](https://en.wikipedia.org/wiki/CJK_characters) languages.

 We:
 - Create, maintain, and freely distribute **innovative and high-quality input methods**.
-- **Collaborate closely with upstream projects** to uphold the high standards set by our initiatives, benefiting both our community and the broader ecosystem.
+- **Collaborate closely with upstream projects** (including [Rime](https://rime.im/) and [Fcitx](https://fcitx-im.org/)) to uphold the high standards set by our initiatives, benefiting both our community and the broader ecosystem.
 - Study and research **cutting-edge typing technologies**, providing tools for IME (Input Method Editor) construction and analysis.

 RimeInn is a vibrant community of like-minded individuals -- we are not only skilled practitioners but also fearless visionaries.
 We welcome _your_ participation!